 The Strongest Predictor of Grandparent-Grandchild Relationships

-“Grandparents rated the qualities of ties to daughters, sons, sons-in-law, and daughters-in-law in distinct ways,“ the authors write.
+“Grandparents rated the qualities of ties to daughters, sons, sons-in-law, and daughters-in-law in distinct ways,“ the authors wrote.
 “Relationships with children-in-law were more strongly associated with qualities of ties to grandchildren than relationships with grandparents’ own children.”

-The Conversations That Improve And Destroy In-Law Relationships
+The Conversations That Improve and Destroy In-Law Relationships

 What Your Wife Hates About Your Mother

 One of the most emotionally fraught relationships in the family is often between a daughter-in-law and her mother-in-law.
 One 2015 study attempted to pinpoint the interactions that daughters-in-law find most offensive.
-Not surprisingly personal attacks and displays of overbearing, controlling behavior were major no-nos.
+Not surprisingly, personal attacks and displays of overbearing, controlling behavior were major no-nos.
 But daughters-in-law remain hard to please.
 A reasonable percentage felt that under-involvement, rather than over-involvement, was the biggest problem in their relationship with their mothers-in-law.